Autism Spectrum Disorder - Overview

 Assessment Process

-• Achievement of developmental milestones in social communication
+• Achievement of social communication developmental milestones

 • Frequency and severity of repetitive behaviors